icook/yota/docs/AJAX.rst

 Validation Tiggers
 ~~~~~~~~~~~~~~~~~~
-An additional per-Node attribute 'piecewise_trigger' allows you to
+A per-Node attribute 'piecewise_trigger' allows you to
 set when you would like the Form to be submitted for incremental validation.
 This can be any JavaScript event type that your input field supports, and
 defaults to "blur".
 Common values may be click, change, dblclick, keyup or